lixun910/my_blog/_posts/2019-05-23-Create-R-C++-library-use-swig.md

 ```
 cd build
 R CMD build libABC
-R CMD install libABC_0.0-0.tar.gz
 ```
-The outputs of running the above 3 commands:
+The outputs of running the above commands:
 ```
 $cd build